-Non-owner car insurance primarily offers liability coverage, meaning it covers bodily injury (BI) or property damage (PD) that other people incur from an accident you caused.
+There are four major types of car insurance — five, if you include gap insurance.
+Non-owner car insurance essentially covers the Big Kahuna: liability insurance.
+Liability insurance covers bodily injury (BI) or property damage (PD) that other people incur from an accident you caused.

 Sometimes, you can add these coverages to a non-owner car insurance policy:

 - Personal Injury Protection (PIP): Covers medical expenses and lost wages you incur as the result of an accident you caused.

 - Uninsured/underinsured motorist coverage: Covers any medical expenses or property damage you incur as the result of an accident someone with little-to-no insurance caused.

 You won’t get what’s sometimes referred to as the optional car insurance coverages: